pyrddlgym-project/pyRDDLGym/README.md

 ```

 __Note__: the _rddlrepository_ package contains an example manager similar to the one included with pyRDDLGym.
-It is possible (and encourange!) to `import rddlrepository.Manager.RDDLRepoManager` and use it in a similar manner to the pyRDDLGym example manager to access the full RDDL problems archive.
+It is possible (and encouraged!) to `import rddlrepository.Manager.RDDLRepoManager` and use it in a similar manner to the pyRDDLGym example manager to access the full RDDL problems archive.

 ### Observations and actions representation
 All observations (POMDP), states (MDP) and actions are represented by DICT objects.